 Canadian Schedule III BA Reference Banks definition

-Canadian Schedule III BA Reference Banks means the Canadian Lenders listed in Schedule III to the Bank Act (Canada) as are, at such time, designated by Administrative Agent, with the prior consent of the Canadian Borrowers (acting reasonably), as the Canadian Schedule III BA Reference Banks.
+Canadian Schedule III BA Reference Banks means the Canadian Lenders listed in Schedule III to the Bank Act (Canada) as are, at such time, designated by Administrative Agent, with the prior consent of the Canadian Borrower (acting reasonably), as the Canadian Schedule III BA Reference Banks.

 Related to Canadian Schedule III BA Reference Banks

-• CD Reference Banks means The Chase Manhattan Bank and Xxxxxx Guaranty Trust Company of New York.
+• CD Reference Banks means Xxxxxx Guaranty Trust Company of New York, Bank of America NT&SA and The Chase Manhattan Bank.

 • CMS Reference Banks means (i) where the Reference Currency is Euro, the principal office of five leading swap dealers in the inter-bank market, (ii) where the Reference Currency is Sterling, the principal London office of five leading swap dealers in the London inter-bank market, (iii) where the Reference Currency is United States dollars, the principal New York City office of five leading swap dealers in the New York City inter-bank market, or (iv) in the case of any other Reference Currency, the principal Relevant Financial Centre office of five leading swap dealers in the Relevant Financial Centre inter-bank market, in each case selected by the Calculation Agent.